Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 Rabindranath Tagore’s school life

 Rabindranath Tagore did not receive any formal school education during his childhood.
 His education was arranged at home by home tutors.
-Rabindranath studied for some time in his childhood at Calcutta Oriental Seminary, Normal School, Bengal Academy, and St. Xavier’s Collegiate School.
+Rabindranath studied for some time in his childhood at the Calcutta Oriental Seminary, the Normal School, the Bengal Academy, and St. Xavier’s Collegiate School.
 But because of a lack of presence in the school.

 Rabindranath Tagore’s life history

 In 1878, at the age of seventeen, Rabindranath went to England for the first time.
 Rabindranath Tagore’s married life started in 1883 when he married Mrinalini Devi.
-In 1890, Rabindranath started living in the Zamindari estate of Shilaidah in eastern Bengal.
+In 1890, Rabindranath began living in the Zamindari estate of Shilaidah in eastern Bengal.

 In 1901, he established Brahmacharya in Santiniketan, West Bengal, and started living there.
 Mrinalini Devi died in 1902, the saddest moment in his life.
 Poush Mela in Santiniketan, Bolpur is still famous.